phossa2/framework/README.md

   2. Console middleware queue

     Console middleware queue is configured in `config/middleware.php`.
-It will look for controller/action pairs defined in the 'system/Console/' and 'app/Console/' for specific actions.
+It will look for controller/action pairs in the 'system/Console/' and 'app/Console/' for specific actions.

 <a name="app"></a>Application programming
+---

 - Do it a simple way

-  You may just start programming in the `app/` directory
+  You may just start programming in the `app/` directory where [phossa2/app-skeleton][phossa2/app-skeleton] is already installed during the project creation.

 - Do it a nice way

-  1. Git clone [app-skeleton](https://github.com/phossa2/app-skeleton) as a new application copy to your local directory.
+  1. Git clone [app-skeleton](https://github.com/phossa2/app-skeleton) to your
+    local directory.

   2. Add your own stuff to the cloned application skeleton.

-  3. Remove the initially installed `app-skeleton` from the framework
+  3. Remove the initially installed `app-skeleton` from the project

     ```bash
-    # cd framework/
+    # cd PROJECT/
     # composer remove phossa2/app-skeleton
     ```

-  4. Install your app into the framework
+  4. Install your app into the `PROJECT`

     - If your app is on the git

-      Add the following lines to your `framework/composer.json`
+      Add the following lines to your `PROJECT/composer.json`

       ```
       "repositories": [